Day 1 UK - In flight

 Day 16 Cape Town - In flight

-Take the shuttle into the village or relax at our hotel before we transfer to Cape Town airport for a direct, scheduled British Airways or Emirates (via Dubai) flight to London.
+Take the shuttle into the village or relax at our hotel before we transfer to the airport for your return flight to the UK.